-- (B) A list of improvements necessary for the deficient segment or intersection to maintain the minimum level of service otherwise required and the estimated costs of the improvements. - (C) A list of improvements, programs, or actions, and estimates of costs that will (i) measurably improve the level of service of the system, as defined in subdivision (b) of Section 65089, and (ii) contribute to significant improvements in air quality, such as improved public transit service and facilities, improved nonmotorized transportation facilities, high occupancy vehicle facilities, and transportation control measures.
+- (2) Adoption and implementation of a trip reduction and travel demand ordinance. - (3) Adoption and implementation of a program to analyze the impacts of land use decisions, including the estimate of the costs associated with mitigating these impacts. - (b) (1) A city or county may designate individual deficient segments or intersections which do not meet the established level of service standards if, prior to the designation, at a noticed public hearing, the city or county has adopted a deficiency plan which shall include all of the following: - (A) An analysis of the causes of the deficiency. - (B) A list of improvements necessary for the deficient segment or intersection to maintain the minimum level of service otherwise required and the estimated costs of the improvements. - (C) A list of improvements, programs, or actions, and estimates of costs that will (i) measurably improve the level of service of the system, as defined in subdivision (b) of Section 65089, and (ii) contribute to significant improvements in air quality, such as improved public transit service and facilities, improved nonmotorized transportation facilities, high occupancy vehicle facilities, and transportation control measures.
 The air quality management district or the air pollution control district shall establish and periodically revise a list of approved improvements, programs, and actions which meet the scope of this paragraph.
 If an improvement program or action is on the approved list and has not yet been fully implemented, it shall be deemed to contribute to significant improvements in air quality.
-If an improvement program or action is not on the approved list, it will not be implemented unless approved by the local air quality management district or air pollution control district. - (D) An action plan, consistent with the provision of Chapter 5 (commencing with Section 66000) of Division 1 of Title 7,2 that shall be implemented, consisting of improvements identified in paragraph (B), or in improvements, programs, or actions identified in paragraph (C), that are found by the agency to be in the interest of the public's health, safety and welfare.
-The action plan shall include a specific implementation schedule. - (2) A city or county shall forward its adopted deficiency plan to the agency.
-The agency shall hold a noticed public hearing within 60 days of receiving the deficiency plan.
-Following the hearing, the agency shall either accept or reject the deficiency plan in its entirety, but the agency may not modify the deficiency plan.
-If the agency rejects the plan, it shall notify the city or county of the reasons for that rejection.
+If an improvement program or action is not on the approved list, it will not be implemented unless approved by the local air quality management district or air pollution control district. - (D) An action plan, consistent with the provision of Chapter 5 (commencing with Section 66000) of Division 1 of Title 7, that shall be implemented, consisting of improvements identified in paragraph (B), or in improvements, programs, or actions identified in paragraph (C), that are found by the agency to be in the interest of the public's health, safety and welfare.
+The action plan shall include a specific implementation schedule.

-2This chapter describes the procedures allowed or required in order to implement development mitigation fees.
+&lt;sup>16This chapter describes the procedures allowed or required in order to implement development mitigation fees.
 It includes adoption requirements, allowable categories for fees including transportation, procedures for property donation, and procedures for assessment and payment of the fees.